Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications

-Lastly, our experimental campaigns have revealed that providing clear feedback from the formation to the human executing gestures is one of the most significant and not immediately evident aspects of \ac{hsi} via gestures.
-To avoid the need for additional equipment for visual feedback, we have structured the behavior of \acp{uav} such that the human can gauge the acceptance of their command based on the observable actions of the \acp{uav}.
-In this regard, making incremental alterations in the formation parameters and avoiding continuous scene view adaptation commands have proven advantageous.
+Lastly, our experimental campaigns have shown that providing clear feedback from the UAV formation to the human executing gestures is one of the most significant and often overlooked aspects of HSI via gestures.
+To avoid the need for additional equipment for visual feedback, we have structured the behavior of the \acp{uav} so that the human can infer the acceptance of their commands based on the observable actions of the \acp{uav}.
+In this context, making incremental adjustments to the formation parameters and avoiding continuous scene view adaptation commands have proven beneficial.